unpc2026/diaryasprogrammer/README.md

 * Compatibility-driven
 * Implementation-dependent

-Explicitly mark it and explain the context.
+Explicitly label it and explain the context.

+Do not treat **undocumented behavior** as guaranteed language semantics.

 ---

 # 🎓 Starting Point

-I have a basic understanding of **PHP syntax**.
+I have a **basic understanding of PHP syntax**.

+Begin by answering:

-The first conceptual unit must focus only on the ontological definition of a PHP string at the primary abstraction level.
+> "What is the precise semantic definition of a PHP string at the language level?"
 ```

 ## Learn from Docs